EgorGorokhov-EG/Simple_Neural_Network/My_NN_Implementation/README.md

 - 3 activation functions: ReLU, Leaky ReLU and Sigmoid
 - L2 regularization
 - Dropout regularization(with tunable probability of keeping unit in a layer)
-- Mini-batch Gradient Descent available
+- Mini-batch Gradient Descent with momentum
+- GPU computation